leytech/Leytech_RatingStars/README.md

 ## Rating stars for Magento 1 product reviews

-This extension seamlessly replaces the rating radio inputs with selectable stars.
+This extension seamlessly replaces the product rating radio inputs with selectable stars.
 It works on both the default and rwd Magento themes.

 ### Features

-- Replace the rating radio inputs with stars.
+- Replace the product rating radio inputs with stars.
 - Works with both default and rwd themes.
 - No overrides.
 Just uses layout XML updates.
-- Implements the [RateYo!](http://rateyo.fundoocode.ninja/) jQuery star rating plugin
+- Implements the [RateYo!](http://rateyo.fundoocode.ninja/) jQuery star rating plugin.
+- Nice clean code.
+- Easily integrated into your own theme.

 ### Compatibility